ipolyzos/java-vector-api-playground/benchmark/README.md

 16. **SortingNoSuperWord**:
     - Similar to `Sorting`, but without the SuperWord optimization.

+_NOTE_:
+- _SuperWord optimization enhances performance by leveraging SIMD instructions to process multiple data elements in parallel.
+This results in significant performance gains for operations that can be vectorized, as observed in the benchmark results for operations like dot product, element-wise multiplication, and matrix multiplication.
+However, the effectiveness of this optimization can vary depending on the complexity and nature of the operations._

 ## Results

 Below is a list of benchmark runs.
 Each benchmark run targets specific hardware and setup, as detailed in the dedicated subfolders for each run: